NajiElKotob/Awesome-Viz/README.md

   * Tip!
 Violin = Box Plot + Mirrored KDE Plot

 ### Part to whole (Simple compositions)
-_shows the relationship of parts to the whole by dividing the data into segments._
+`Shows the relationship of parts to the whole by dividing the data into segments.`
 * Pie chart
 * Donut chart
 * Treemap